EV Battery – Dry Cleanrooms

 The Ardmac Way

-Leveraging our extensive knowledge and experience in the cleanroom sector, Ardmac have the technical solutions to respond to the increasing demands of the EV industry.
+Leveraging our extensive knowledge and experience in the cleanroom sector, Ardmac have the right technical solutions to respond to the increasing demands of the EV industry.

 Given the reactive nature of lithium, specialised closely controlled dry room environments are critical to the manufacturing process for high-quality lithium-ion batteries.
 This requires the application of cleanroom and humidity control technologies coupled with the expertise of our teams to deliver ultra-low RH clean facilities.
 Ardmac have developed a number of design solutions, tailored to suit your project’s specific requirements in relation to your dry cleanroom performance.
-With nearly 45 years of experience in the successful delivery of close controlled environments for the advanced technology sector, Ardmac and our specialist partners are ideally positioned to deliver your next EVBF manufacturing facility.
+With 45 years of experience in the successful delivery of close controlled environments for the advanced technology sector, Ardmac and our specialist partners are ideally positioned to deliver your next EVBF manufacturing facility.

 Dry cleanrooms are hermetically sealed rooms, along with mini-environments that contain and maintain ultra-low humidity levels while also controlling airborne particle concentrations and static discharges.
 Specific requirements for such facilities can vary but would typically be ISO Class 6 – 8 cleanroom, with Relative Humidity level of <1% or a Dew Point of -50° Celsius.
 Regardless of whether it is a small-scale R&D facility or a large scale giga-plant the same design principles will be applied.